 Expensive Soccer Cleats Really Do Make a Difference

-Expensive soccer cleats are more expensive because they are made using higher quality materials and are constructed using more advanced processes.
-Both these factors are expensive, adding to the overall cost of the cleats but they also add quality to the product which provides a positive difference for the soccer player who is wearing the cleat.
+Both these factors are expensive, adding to the overall cost of the cleats, but they also add quality to the product, which provides a positive difference for the soccer player who is wearing the cleats.